 Lockers with combination locks are supplied to each student at the beginning of the school year.
 Only locks supplied by the school are allowed on lockers.
 Students are expected to keep the combination of their lock confidential.
 Students are responsible for returning their original lock at the end of the year.
 Replacement locks cost \$6.00.
-Lockers are available for use during Physical Education to lock up belongings while participating in Phys.
-Ed. class.
-We strongly recommend their use.
-Students must provide a lock for this purpose and remove the lock and all belongings at the end of the PE class.
+Please remember to lock up all valuables in the student hallway locker before going to PE class.
 Along with parents our aim is to help students be responsible for their personal belongings.